khaliddagian/khaliddagian/README.md

 ## Projects

 ### Active Directory Home Lab with Security Monitoring
-- Designed and deployed a virtualized Active Directory lab environment including a domain controller, Windows 10 endpoint, and Kali Linux attacker system within a segmented network.
+- Designed and deployed a virtualized Active Directory lab environment including a domain controller, Windows 10 endpoint, and Kali Linux attacker system within a segmented 192.168.10.0/24 network.
-- Implemented centralized logging and security monitoring using Splunk, Sysmon, and Universal Forwarders to detect and analyze simulated attack activity.
+- Implemented centralized logging and security monitoring using Splunk, Sysmon, and Universal Forwarders to detect and analyze simulated attack activity generated from a Kali Linux host.